Image

 The event consisted of several challenges and participants tackling them.
 It has been a lot of fun -- if you are interested in organising such an event, check TMCF calls from Turing webpage.

-We list below the outcomes of this event, i.e., works that are initiated during the event.
+We list below the published outcomes of this event in terms of publications, i.e., works that are initiated during the event.

 Outputs